OuhscBbmc/data-science-practices-1/ch-coding.md

     stage_post  = (date_start <= month)
     ```

 1. **`base::cut()`**: The function evaluations only a single numeric variable.
 It's range is cut into different segments/categories on the one-dimensional number line.
 The output branches to single discrete value (either a factor-level or an integer).
+Modify the `right` parameter to `FALSE` if you'd like the left/lower bound to be inclusive (which tends to be more natural for me).

 1. **`dplyr::recode()`**: The function evaluates a single integer or character variable.
 The output branches to a single discrete value.